AssemblyScript/assemblyscript/CONTRIBUTING.md

 Contributing
 ============

-The following is a set of guidelines for contributing to AssemblyScript and its packagess, which are hosted in the [AsssemblyScript Organization](https://github.com/AssemblyScript) on GitHub.
+The following is a set of guidelines for contributing to AssemblyScript and its packages, which are hosted in the [AsssemblyScript Organization](https://github.com/AssemblyScript) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to proposse changes to this document in a pull request.

 Code of Conduct
 ---------------